onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-35666 If a VNF has an internal network, the VNF Heat Orchestration Template **MUST** include the heat resources to create the internal network.

-R-86972 A VNF **SHOULD** create the internal network in the VNF’s Heat Orchestration Template Base Module.
+R-86972 A VNF **SHOULD** create the internal network in the VNF's Heat Orchestration Template Base Module.

 An Internal Network may be created using Neutron Heat Resources and/or Contrail Heat Resources.

-R-52425 A VNF’s port connected to an internal network **MUST** connect the port to VMs in the same VNF.
+R-52425 A VNF's port connected to an internal network **MUST** connect the port to VMs in the same VNF.

-R-46461 A VNF’s port connected to an internal network **MUST NOT** connect the port to VMs in another VNF and/or an external gateway and/or external router.
+R-46461 A VNF's port connected to an internal network **MUST NOT** connect the port to VMs in another VNF and/or an external gateway and/or external router.

-R-68936 When a VNF creates an internal network, a network role, referred to as the ‘{network-role}’ **MUST** be assigned to the internal network for use in the VNF’s Heat Orchestration Template.
+R-68936 When a VNF creates an internal network, a network role, referred to as the '{network-role}' **MUST** be assigned to the internal network for use in the VNF's Heat Orchestration Template.

-R-32025 When a VNF creates two or more internal networks, each internal network **MUST** be assigned a unique ‘{network-role}’ in the context of the VNF for use in the VNF’s Heat Orchestration Template.
+R-32025 When a VNF creates two or more internal networks, each internal network **MUST** be assigned a unique '{network-role}' in the context of the VNF for use in the VNF's Heat Orchestration Template.

-R-69874 A VNF’s ‘{network-role}’ assigned to an internal network **MUST** be different than the ‘{network-role}’ assigned to the VNF’s external networks.
+R-69874 A VNF's '{network-role}' assigned to an internal network **MUST** be different than the '{network-role}' assigned to the VNF's external networks.

 R-16241 A VNF's internal network **MUST** have one subnet.
 A VNF's internal network **MAY** have more than one subnet.

-R-34726 If a VNF’s port is connected to an internal network and the port is created in the same Heat Orchestration Template as the internal network, then the port resource **MUST** use a ‘get_resource’ to obtain the network UUID.
+R-34726 If a VNF's port is connected to an internal network and the port is created in the same Heat Orchestration Template as the internal network, then the port resource **MUST** use a 'get_resource' to obtain the network UUID.

-R-22688  If a VNF’s port is connected to an internal network and the port is created in an Incremental Module and the internal network is created in the Base Module then the UUID of the internal network **MUST** be exposed as a parameter in the ‘outputs:’ section of the Base Module and the port resource **MUST** use a ‘get_param’ to obtain the network UUID.
+R-22688  If a VNF's port is connected to an internal network and the port is created in an Incremental Module and the internal network is created in the Base Module then the UUID of the internal network **MUST** be exposed as a parameter in the 'outputs:' section of the Base Module and the port resource **MUST** use a 'get_param' to obtain the network UUID.

 ONAP does not programmatically enforce a naming convention for parameters for internal network.
 However, a naming convention is